FOSDEM/website/content/interviews/2013-michael-meeks.markdown

 Yes !
 FOSDEM is an incredible conference - and better an important meeting place for the best European Free Software developers.
 It is the one un-missable Free Software conference in the year for me - and it seems to get better each year.

 I go to enjoy meeting old friends, making new ones, and talking until extremely late into the night / morning.
-It is hard to appreciating the richness and depth of the characters we work with via E-mail.
+It is hard to appreciating the richness and depth of the characters we work with via e-mail.
 Free Software is built out of people and one of the best places to meet them each year is FOSDEM.
 It's also a great place for people to get involved for the first time with Free Software, I'd love newbies to come and meet up with the teams I care about most: LibreOffice, openSUSE, GNOME, RepRap, whatever takes your fancy - please come, learn, and find your place to be most effective, as we change the world together.